kokomomtl/wc-product-customer-list/readme.txt

 = How can I reorder the columns? =

 You can reorder the columns by dragging them and dropping them in the order you want.
 The browser will remember your selection.
+You can press the "Reset column order" button at any time to reset the order to it's initial state.

 = What are the available hooks? =